AntonTaranov/tanksBattleRoyal/README.md

 * Enemies's red: ![Red tank](Assets/Sprites/red_tank.png)

 Control movements by "wasd".
 Fire by "space".
-Each tank has 3 life points.
+Each tank has 3 health points.
 Only one survivor is the winner.